AnswerDotAI/fsdp_qlora/README.md

 This option is important for RoPE layer which gives incorrect results when cast to lower precision especially with longer context lengths.

-## Comparinson to an existing trainer
+## Comparison to an existing trainer
 ![Screenshot 2024-02-01 083222](https://github.com/AnswerDotAI/fsdp_qlora/assets/6575163/97bb03fb-c2bb-4679-83ff-63a2e202826f)
 `hf_train.py` uses TRL's SFTTrainer for a comparison run.
 To match with our script, modify the dataloading code to train on everything (not just completions) and then run `train.py --train_type qlora --dataset guanaco --batch_size 8 --lr_scheduler cosine --log_to wandb --save_model True --output_dir guanaco_7B --gradient_accumulation_steps 2 --lr 2e-4`.
 The SFTTrainer version has to run with a lower batch size (4 vs 8) so we only do 2 gradient accumulation steps vs 4 in the QLoRA+FSDP version.